Bacchus Residents

 General Information:

 We've noticed that sugar gliders are an exotic animal with so many misconceptions and misinformation surrounding their care.
 This is partly due to a lack of education as well as a lack of research surrounding proper husbandry.
-You must be well educated before committing to a pet sugar glider as many of the most common health issues seen in captivity are the result of improper care.
+You must be well educated before committing to a pet sugar glider as many of the most common health issues seen in captivity are the result of poor husbandry.

 They're nocturnal, and their omnivorous diet is incredibly challenging to replicate in captivity (we will touch on that later).
 They're highly social mammals and it can often be found living in groups of up to 10 in the wild.